-- Keeping Children Safe in Education (September 2022) ("KCSIE") - o KCSIE incorporates the additional statutory guidance Disqualification under the Childcare Act 2006 (September 2018) - KCSIE also provides links to various toolkits and additional advice and support - Working Together to Safeguard Children (dated 2018 but updated 2020) ("WT") - o WT refers to the non-statutory advice: Information sharing (July 2018) - Prevent Duty Guidance: for England and Wales (April 2021) ("Prevent").
-Prevent is supplemented by non-statutory advice and a briefing note: - o The Prevent duty: Departmental advice for schools and childminders (June 2015) - The use of social media for on-line radicalisation (July 2015) - Relationships education, relationships, and sex education (RSE) and health education (September 2021). - Behaviour in schools (September 2022) - Working together to improve school attendance (May 2022) - Keeping children safe in out of school settings (April 2022) - Digital and technology standards in schools and colleges (March 2023) - The Charity Commission guidance Safeguarding and protecting people for charities and trustees (June 2022)
+- Keeping Children Safe in Education (September 2022) ("KCSIE") - KCSIE incorporates the additional statutory guidance Disqualification under the Childcare Act 2006 (September 2018) - o KCSIE also provides links to various toolkits and additional advice and support - Working Together to Safeguard Children (December 2023) ("WT") - WT refers to the non-statutory advice: Information sharing (July 2018) - Prevent duty guidance: Guidance for specified authorities in England and Wales December 2023.
+Prevent is supplemented by non-statutory advice and a briefing note: - The Prevent duty: Departmental advice for schools and childminders (June 2015) - o The use of social media for on-line radicalisation (July 2015) - Relationships education, relationships, and sex education (RSE) and health education (September 2021). - Behaviour in schools (September 2022) - Working together to improve school attendance: statutory guidance for maintained schools, academies, independent schools and local authorities (February 2024) - Keeping children safe in out of school settings (April 2022) - Digital and technology standards in schools and colleges (March 2023) - After school clubs, community activities, and tuition (safeguarding guidance for providers) (September 2023) - The Charity Commission guidance Safeguarding and protecting people for charities and trustees (June 2022)

-This policy also takes into account the procedures and practice of Bromley local authority as part of the inter-agency safeguarding procedures set up by the Bromley Safeguarding Children Partnership.
+This policy also takes into account the procedures and practice of Bromley local authority as part of the multi-agency safeguarding arrangements set up by the Bromley Safeguarding Children Partnership.